 Interpretations are significant, but are they accurate?
+Your perception matters.
 Do you ask for clarification when you do not understand what someone is saying to you?
-Are they talking about you or thinking about themselves within that dialogue you didn’t understand?
+Are they talking about you or thinking about themselves within the dialogue you didn’t understand?
 Do you believe their comments are really about you?
-Do you internalize their words and the perceived intent of what was said?
+Do you internalize their words and your perceived intent of what was said?
 This may cause some irritation.
-Why was this thing directed against you?
+Why did they say this thing about you?
 Should you take offense to it?
-Let’s say you are impacted by your interpretations.
+Let’s say you are significantly impacted by your interpretations.

-Rather than react to clarify a statement made, do you instead internalize your frustration?
+Rather than react to clarify their statement, do you instead internalize your frustration?
 In doing so, if you felt some angst without choosing to acknowledge it, recognize that you have elected to store some new emotional baggage.
 It will remain with you until you’re ready to deal with it.
 At some point, you’ll need to acknowledge and feel this stored energy.
 Each awaits your reflection and engagement.
 They await until you are ready to feel them.

 We want you to have the tools to alleviate unnecessary aches and pains.
-Might you begin by inserting a mental pause to those things you simply infer?
+Might you begin by inserting a mental pause to those things you question?
 Why internalize errant thoughts?
 You presume but don’t really know for sure what was meant if you don’t seek immediate clarity.
-We suggest you evaluate further by seeking to clarify first.

 Present Moment Awareness is Recommended

 Continual mental oversight is advised.
 You are the guardian of your thoughts.
-You have the right and it is in your best interest to know the thoughts you are thinking.
-Monitor, observe and shift away from thoughts that make you feel unhappy by choosing to focus on those that feel better.
+Monitor the thoughts you are thinking.
+Monitor, observe, and shift away from thoughts that make you feel unhappy by choosing to focus on those that feel better.